STUDENT ACCESS AND DISABILITY SERVICES

 - Copy of recent Individualized Education Plan (IEP) if available.

-- For more information, see Verification of Physical Disability, Hearing Impairment or Visual Impairment PDF.
+- For more information please take the following to discuss with your established and ongoing treatment provider Verification of Physical Disability, Hearing Impairment or Visual Impairment PDF.

 - Psychiatric Disability: